geopandas/dask-geopandas/README.rst

 **EXPERIMENTAL** This project is in an early state.
 The basic element-wise spatial methods are implemented, but also not yet much more than that.

-If you would like to see this project in a more stable state then you might consider pitching in with developer time (contributions are very welcome!) or with financial support from you or your company.
+If you would like to see this project in a more stable state, then you might consider pitching in with developer time (contributions are very welcome!) or with financial support from you or your company.